SimonWoodburyForget/sandbox/r-dailyprogrammer/383-necklace-matching/README.md

         a.len() == b.len() && [a, a].concat().contains(b)
     }

-This is likely not worth optimizing, so I decided to go ahead and try to see if it could be optimized at all, and if so by how much.

-There's one tiny allocation in `.concat()` which allocates a `String` allowing the string to be concatitated; I got rid of that with a little string slicing, which got me down to around ~17.5ns.
+This is so fast it's likely not worth optimizing, so I decided to go ahead and optimize it.
+There's one tiny allocation in `.concat()` which allocates a `String` which is required for actual string concatition.
+This can be replaced with a little string slicing, which gets us down to around ~17.5ns.

     fn is_necklace(a: &str, b: &str) -> bool {
         let check = |(rotation, _)| {